ssalanoi/techstack-scanner/PROMPT_WORKFLOW_LOG.md

 **Result:** Projects list and detail pages implemented with required features, data fetching, and UI components.

-#### Prompt 4.4: Implement Phase 5, Step 5.1
+#### Prompt 5.4: Implement Phase 5, Step 5.1
 **Model Used:** Claude-Sonnet 4.5
-**Context:** Used the final initial prompt from Stage 2 Session 2 to start the development.
+**Context:** Use the final initial prompt from Stage 3 Session 2 to start the development process.  [techstack-scanner-comprehensive-guide.md](documentation/techstack-scanner-comprehensive-guide.md)
 **Prompt:**
 ```
 Create API service layer and TanStack Query hooks: